perama-v/perama-v.github.io/docs/cairo/examples/message_L1.md

 - The `StarkNet.sol` deployed by StarkWare and [live on Ropsten](https://ropsten.etherscan.io/address/0x0d761163e8bdc22fec278fea0c7a95e7b2dfa3c3#code)
 - Features the write function [`consumeMessageFromL2()`](https://ropsten.etherscan.io/address/0x0d761163e8bdc22fec278fea0c7a95e7b2dfa3c3#writeContract).
     - This computes the hash tying together the message and both the L2 and L1 contracts.
-        - The L2 conract address (function argument, but could be stored in an L1 contract for security)
+        - The L2 contract address (function argument, but could be stored in an L1 contract for security)
         - The calling `msg.sender` address (custom ethereum contract)
         - The message (some application logic.
 E.g., user and amount)